tembo-io/website/docs/tembo-stacks/tembo-operator-eks.md

 Choose a Tembo Stack you would like to use.

-We are using `sample-machine-learning.yaml` but there are [other samples](https://github.com/tembo-io/tembo-stacks/tree/main/tembo-operator/yaml)
+Here we are using `sample-machine-learning.yaml`, but there are [other samples](https://github.com/tembo-io/tembo-stacks/tree/main/tembo-operator/yaml).

 ```bash
 kubectl apply -f yaml/sample-machine-learning.yaml